amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 Let's verify the problem for ourselves first by created a test infrastructure as follows:

 - Create a S3 bucket (`github-amitsaha-bucket`)
 - Create two IAM profiles, `role1` and `role2`
 - Add a policy to `role2` to be able to perform all operations on the S3 bucket
 - Spin up an EC2 instance using `role1`

+To see how this is representative of our problem, note that `role2` has access to the S3 bucket, but `role1` doesn't.
+The EC2 instance we will be running our experiment is setup to use `role1`, and hence we do not have access to the S3 bucket.

 The [terraform](https://terraform.io) configuration for setting up the above infrastructure can be found [here](https://github.com/amitsaha/aws-assume-role-demo/tree/master/terraform_configuration/problem_demo).